SignalFlagZ/sd-webui-civbrowser/README.md

 ## Versions
 ### v2.6
+- Replace "__" in the file name with "_" to avoid conflicts when calling with wildcards
+  - The presence of some already acquired models cannot be detected
 - Displays a prompt to activate the model
   - The second and subsequent trigger words are treated as wildcards
   - Add Send to txt2img and Copy buttons